Astaraxia-Linux/Astaraxia/README.md

 ## Status
 Astaraxia is *not* a functional distribution.
-The developer is currently working through the BLFS.
+The developer is currently working through BLFS.
 Once the base system is complete, initial work on Astral and package recipes will begin.

 No ISO, no repositories, no packages, and no release currently exist.